For complementary therapies at Spiral, see Complementary Therapies

-Aleine Ridge, Carole Ellison, Aneela Mallick Ferdinand, Afra Bell, Deborah Berger, Lowina Simms, Bernie Bane, Meryem Hassan, Nicole Verity, Diane Salisbury, Michelle Russell, Kirsty Rankine, Nicole Scott, Chloe Davies
+Aleine Ridge, Carole Ellison, Aneela Mallick Ferdinand, Afra Bell, Deborah Berger, Lowina Simms, Bernie Bane, Meryem Hassan, Nicole Verity, Diane Salisbury, Michelle Russell, Kirsty Rankine, Nicole Scott, Virginia Griffin Monk

 explores past and present wounds, distresses and possibilities with the intention of moving towards a sense of potential, purpose, self-fulfilment, and transformation.
 The interconnection of mind, body, heart and spirit is held central in the process.
 Several Spiral therapists are trained in Psychosynthesis, one of the most well known transpersonal approaches.

-Aleine Ridge, Carole Ellison, Aneela Mallick Ferdinand, Deborah Berger, Meryem Hassan, Nicole Verity, Diane Salisbury, Michelle Russell, Kirsty Rankine
+Aleine Ridge, Carole Ellison, Aneela Mallick Ferdinand, Deborah Berger, Meryem Hassan, Nicole Verity, Diane Salisbury, Michelle Russell, Kirsty Rankine, Virginia Griffin Monk

 Core Process Psychotherapy